caufieldjh/arrg/README.md

 # arrg
-Academic Responsibility and Reality Graph - a graph representation of what academic faculty and other researchers are expected to do
+Academic Responsibility and Reality Graph - a graph representation of what academic faculty and other researchers are expected to do.

+Currently available in Cytoscape (.cys) format.